Two resorts, 10 days, many highlights. Tessa Stockdale has one tough assignment.

 For blokes, there's the Polynesian body ritual, a body scrub and massage.

-Coffee: If you're a coffee drinker try LBV, a few steps up the road from Te Vakaroa Villas and Nautilus Resort.
+, a few steps up the road from Te Vakaroa Villas and Nautilus Resort.
 It offers barista-made coffee from the Cook Islands' own Coffee Company.
 Be sure to try the chocolate banana croissants.

 Coconuts: If the smiley locals nestled in their seats roadside isn't enough for you to pull over, then the sight of hanging bananas, coconuts and breadfruit will.
 Te Puna Market is a must-do.
 Grab one on the go and two for later in the evening.
 If you were smart enough to grab a bottle of Appleton's Rum from duty-free then you've got yourself your own happy hour right in your villa.

 Market: Visit the Muri Night Markets for a delicious insight into the many Rarotongan dishes.
 These markets run three nights a week.
 Locals suggest waiting till Thursday - it's the most popular night, with plenty of food options, cultural dancing and music and plenty of ambiance.
 Try a chunky monkey coconut smoothie served in a coconut and a raw fish dish from the D'Cuisine stall.